MNOWAK1234/INF-AI_JupyterNotebooks/README.md

   * GPT
   * Named Entity Recognition and other Extra Materials
   * Project: Poem Generator in Polish
-* Term 3: Artificial Intelligence: IT (Information Theory)
-  * Approximations based on Markov sources
-  * Detecting if a text was written in a natural language
-  * Huffman Coding
-  * LZW Compression
 * Term 7: SNUM (Neural Networks and Machine Learning
   * Decision Trees: ID3 Algorithm
   * Decision Trees: Report in WEKA